LindseyWol/Project2/README.md

 ![image](https://user-images.githubusercontent.com/113874979/209034957-f88419bd-7fa9-46c2-b9d5-26465668389b.png)

 ## Potential Queries
-With our data loaded into SQL, we are now able to perform queries.
+With our data loaded into SQL, we are now able to perform queries, such as the following:
+* What is the change over time year to year for minimum wage vs Big Mac price?
+* What is the relationship between average income and Big Mac price?
+* Does increased beef consumption lead to decreased Big Mac price?
+* Does increased beef consumption correlate with increased average income? with minimum wage?

 ## Limitations
 * Time and experience were major constraints with only a week to finish our project.
 In the future, with more time and experience, incorporating web scraping or APIs to contribute additional data, especially adding more current data, would be ideal.